In Deep Sand - Revised - 11/15

-After awhile Kankuro found them.
+After a while Kankuro found them.
 And to his surprise his little brother was on what appeared to be cloud nine for him.
-He reviled in the attention of his existence.
+He reveled in the attention of his existence.
 It didn't matter that they still avoided him; he was the topic of discussion all over the village.

 They decided to go walking the streets and enjoy the attention in person.
 As they did, they discussed what Gaara was going to do from now on.
 The fact was that Gaara needed to learn how to treat others.
 He had never been able to socialize before and he would have to soon.

-This happened sooner then Kankuro had said as they met a young child less than 10 minutes after he said it.
+This happened sooner than Kankuro had said as they met a young child less than ten minutes after he said it.
 The child came over to them with a great big smile and told Gaara that this morning had been the best ever.

 "I'm glad you found it so amusing little girl, we have plent-"